theo-armour/2021/pages/apps-data-media/draw-svg-vector.md

 * Accepts pen but seems to have no settings
 * URL for every design - very collaborative
 * Limited set of tools and controls. boring?
+* Can edit vertices a bit (move delete) no simplify
+* No control over smoothness
+* No continuous drawing -

 ## https://vectorpaint.yaks.co.nz
 * Nothing special